Scouts Program Spring 2019: Individual Enrollment for Environmental Science & Oceanography Now Open

 We are delighted to announce that the next Individual Environmental Science merit badge program will be held at NJSGC on Sunday, May 5 (10:00 am – 3:00 pm) and the Individual Oceanography merit badge program on Saturday, May 11 (10:00 am– 2:00 pm).
 The fee is $45.00/scout for each class; adults are free.
 Continue reading for more information!

-UPDATE: ENVIRONMENTAL SCIENCE IS NOW CLOSED
+*** NOTICE *** ENVIRONMENTAL SCIENCE FOR MAY 2019 IS NOW FULL

 ENVIRONMENTAL SCIENCE MERIT BADGE